go-aah/docs/server.md

 ### Let's Encrypt Auto Cert

-aah framework supports auto Let's Encrypt certs, you can set `server.ssl.lets_encrypt.enable` to `true` to enable it.
+aah supports auto Let's Encrypt certs, you can set `server.ssl.lets_encrypt.enable` to `true` to enable it.
 Have a look on configuration [here](app-config.html#section-lets-encrypt) for more options.

 <div class="alert alert-info-blue">
 <p><strong>Note:</strong> Let's Encrypt does not provide certificates for localhost.</p>